shivamsoftwareartist/google_maps_app/readme.md

 - Add individual store container Done

-- Show all the stores in the stores list using `store-data.js`
+- Show all the stores in the stores list using `store-data.js` Done

 - Open the info window of the marker on store selection in stores list